 Best Practices for Implementing Web Push Notifications

-Web push notifications might sound more complex to pull off than email campaigns, but they’re actually pretty easy to set up.
+Web push notifications might sound more complex to pull off than email campaigns, but they're actually pretty easy to set up.
+However, timing matters when sending notifications and displaying permission prompts, as it can significantly influence user engagement and opt-in rates.
 Follow these tips to roll out web push notifications for your business.

 Always Obtain User Consent